Yash-0223/Twitter-Tweets-Sentimental-Analysis-ML-Project/README.md

    1. Around 38% of the users have Negative Sentiments, whereas rest 62% have Positive Sentiments for Twitter's Services.
 This shows healthy User Satisfaction.

-   2. Users providing Rating as 1 are having highest number of Negative Sentiment bearing people whereas those providing Rating as 3 are having highest number of Positive Sentiment bearing people.
+   2. Users providing Ratings as 1 are having highest Negative Sentiment bearing User Population.

+   3. Whereas, those Users who provided Ratings as 3 are having highest Positive Sentiment bearing User Population.

-   3. The Random Forest ML Model with about 90% Accuracy Score is found the Best Fit Model for this task.
+   4. The Random Forest ML Model with about 90% Accuracy Score is found the Best Fit Model for this task.

    <br>